 Report cards are issued four times a year.
 The reports should be examined by the parents/guardians.

-St. John's Elementary School uses the "A" through "F" grading system.
+St. John's Elementary School uses the "A" through "F" grading system for Grades 1-6.

 The purpose for evaluating the student both in subject matter areas and in character development is that both parents/guardians and teacher(s) may cooperate in helping the student to reach his/her highest potential.
 If there are any questions, the child's teacher should be notified.